 This morning Drew was still trying to recover from being in Orlando, but we got ready and left to go to RMU’s homecoming.
 I knew of the lot that we had to park in, but when we arrived on campus it was full.
 We were told to go straight and find other parking.
 All the parking towards the stadium is full.
 We parked in Massey’s parking lot.

 We walked to Nicholson.
 It was fun to be there together.
 Andrew and I both went to RMU together.
 He went for his graduate degree and I went for my undergrad.
-We were there at the same time, just different times of the day.
 We walked by the department where I intern.
 We went to Nicholson where he could get the RMU shirt that he has on in the picture below.
 RMU is so special to me and I was so glad to be walking around the campus with him.

 After this picture, we went to the field.
 We cut through the tailgating lot.
 Some college students were drinking and playing corn hole and there was music.
 It was crazy.
 I felt a little old.
 When we arrived down to the field, on the plaza we stopped at Will Call and Andy Toole was standing there on his phone.
 He didn’t recognize me with sunglasses on and I didn’t want to interrupt his phone conversation, but I did want to introduce him to Drew.